Don Morley.

 Article from Classic Bike September 1992.

-Now I don't know what way round this was but Don had one of the first Harry Foster "Otter" frames, and fitted a B40 engine has above, into that frame, whether Don sold the "Otter" frame, and then later modified the BSA frame in this article is not clear.
+Now I don't know what way around this was but Don had one of the first Harry Foster "Otter" frames, and fitted a B40 engine into that frame, whether Don sold the "Otter", and then later modified the BSA frame in this article is not clear.

-Or perhaps Don sold the complete Foster "Otter", and then later built this machine, which seems to be the case.
+Now knowing that Don sold the complete Foster "Otter", to Stan Robinson and then later built this machine, which could have been the case....

 Here is a picture of Don riding one of the Many Greeves (Mostly Anglian's I think) that has passed through his hands.